WebAssembly/component-model/design/mvp/Explainer.md

 By default, the features described in this explainer (as well as the supporting [Binary.md](Binary.md), [WIT.md](WIT.md) and [CanonicalABI.md](CanonicalABI.md)) have been implemented and are included in the [WASI] 0.2 Developer Preview release.
-The WASI 0.3 Developer Preview release additionally includes the features gated by 🔀.
+All additions since 0.2 are explicitly marked with Unicode symbols ("emoji-gated") to indicate which specific text- and binary-format productions or semantic rules were added.

+The following features have already shipped as part of a subsequent [WASI] Developer Preview release, as recorded in the [top-level readme](../../README.md), and thus are not open to breaking changes before the final 1.0 release:
+* 🔀: native concurrency support with `async`, `stream` and `future`
+* 🗺️: the `map` type
+* 🏷️: `implements` and `external-id` annotations for imports/exports

-The other features, in various stages of implementation, polish and release, are gated by the following emojis and, when ready, may be included in subsequent WASI Developer Preview minor releases:
+All other features are in various stages of implementation, are not enabled by default, may have breaking changes, and, after a suitable [WASI] SG vote, may be shipped as part of a future WASI Developer Preview release:
 * 🪙: value imports/exports and component-level start function
 * 🪺: nested namespaces and packages in import/export names
 * 🚝: enabling more canonical ABI options on more async-related builtins